How do you quickly turn texts into labels for your machine learning?

 1) Finding codewords to better understand sensitive online conversations

-3) Sorting foreign language texts by dialect for better sentiment analysis
+3) Labelling foreign language texts by dialect for better sentiment analysis

-4) Finding the slang used to talk about drugs and human trafficking online
+4) Creating labels from the slang used to talk about drugs and human trafficking online

 Thresher was built from the ground up with security in-mind.
-From intelligence to defense and civilian, we work in the most sensitive environments across all government agencies.
+We work in the most sensitive environments across intelligence, defense, and civilian government agencies.

-· Leverage Thresher in the cloud through Amazon GovCloud
+· Leverage Quickcode in the cloud through Amazon GovCloud

 · Compliance with FISMA and NIST standard protocols.

-We are proud recipients of DARPA-sponsored Small Business Innovation Research contracts.
-Their support is an important part of our broader commitment to continuous innovation and rigorous testing of our core technologies. [insert DARPA logo]
+We are proud recipients of contracts from the DARPA-sponsored Small Business Innovation Research (SBIR) program.
+Their support is an important part of our broader commitment to continuous innovation and rigorous testing of our core technologies.

 Working With Government Agencies

-Thresher is a SBA certified small business with a robust federal partnering ecosystem.
+Thresher is a U.S. Small Business Administration (SBA)-certified small business with a robust federal partnering ecosystem.
 Contact us today to get started with a proof of concept or pilot program.